GavinHuttley/tib/source/molevol/mutation.rst

 The second example concerns the distribution of strand symmetry around genes in humans :cite:`Touchon:2003aa`.
 In this case, the proposed biochemical mechanism is transcription couple DNA repair.
 In simplistic terms, this is a DNA damage repair system that is induced by a stalled RNA polymerase.
 The repair has been shown to be limited to the transcribed strand.
 This observation implies that the non-transcribed strand receives less scrutiny by lesion repair processes.
 This asymmetry also manifests in the SNPs that are present in humans today, indicating the influence is active :cite:`Simon:2020aa`.

-.. sidebar:: Transcription associated mutation asymmetries
+.. margin:: Transcription associated mutation asymmetries

     .. figure:: /_static/images/molevol/strand_skew.png